 The two countries foster close diplomatic relations, and work together within international bodies.
 The focus is on cooperation in connection with Switzerland's contribution to EU enlargement.

-During the 1990s, in the transitional phase which followed the collapse of the Soviet Union, Slovakia was a priority country for Swiss assistance to the countries of Eastern Europe.
-The Confederation supported a range of projects with a total funding of CHF 50 million.
+During the 1990s, in the transitional phase which followed the collapse of the Soviet Union, Slovakia became a priority country for Swiss assistance to the countries of Eastern Europe.
+The Confederation supported a range of projects with total funding of CHF 50 million.

 Trade between Switzerland and Slovakia is developing satisfactorily overall.
-Compared with the previous year, in 2013 imports from Slovakia rose by 12% to reach CHF 973 million.
-Swiss exports stood at CHF 516 million – an increase of 16% over the previous year.
-The capital stock of Swiss direct investments amounted to approx. CHF 844 million at the end of 2012, up from CHF 784 million in 2011.
+In 2014 imports from Slovakia were CHF 876 million.
+Meanwhile, Swiss exports to Slovakia stood at CHF 564 million – an increase of 9% over the previous year.
+The capital stock of Swiss direct investments in Slovenia amounted to approx. CHF 434 million at the end of 2014, up from CHF 945 million in 2013.

-Scholars and artists from Slovakia can apply for Swiss Government Excellence Scholarships to the State Secretariat for Education, Research and Innovation (SERI).
-Federal Government Excellence
+Scholars and artists from Slovakia can apply to the State Secretariat for Education, Research and Innovation SERI for Swiss Government Excellence Scholarships

-As an EU member state, Slovakia is one of the beneficiary countries of the Swiss contribution to reducing economic and social disparities within the enlarged European Union.
-On 14 June 2012, some CHF 67 million was approved to support 23 projects.
+As an EU member state, Slovakia is one of the countries to benefit from the Swiss contribution to reducing economic and social disparities within the enlarged European Union.
+On 14 June 2012, the Confederation approved CHF 67 million to support 23 projects.
 Almost 40% of this funding is being routed to the structurally weak peripheral regions in the east of Slovakia.